eclipse-hono/hono-extras/protocol-gateway/azure-mqtt-protocol-gateway/README.md

 ## Enable TLS

 Azure IoT Hub only provides connections with TLS and only offers port 8883.
-To start the protocol gateway listening on this port with TLS enabled and a demo certificate, run:
+To start the protocol gateway listening on this port with TLS enabled, first adapt the `src/main/resources/application-ssl.properties` configuration file and enter certificate and private key file paths in `hono.server.mqtt.certPath` and `hono.server.mqtt.keyPath`.
+Then run:

 ~~~sh
 # in directory: protocol-gateway/azure-mqtt-protocol-gateway/